 Thomas Sowell, a fellow traveler of the Neoconservatives, agrees: “ When I see the worsening degeneracy in our politicians, our media, our educators, and our intelligentsia, I can’t help wondering if the day may yet come when the only thing that can save this country is a military coup.”
 Love of political authoritarianism is not a Neoconservative flaw, it’s a feature.

-Ledeen even endorses the Christian Right’s vision of dominion, not because Ledeen is a Christian, he is a secular Jew, but because “Good religion teaches men that politics is the most important enterprise in the eyes of God.”
+Ledeen then endorses the Christian Right’s vision of dominion, not because Ledeen is a Christian, he is a secular Jew, but because “Good religion teaches men that politics is the most important enterprise in the eyes of God.”
 Ledeen approves of the religious right because “American evangelical Christianity is the sort of ‘good religion’ Machiavelli calls for.
 The evangelicals do not quietly accept their destiny, believing instead they are called upon to fight corruption and reestablish virtue.”

 For Ledeen, virtue can only be established through fear.
-His other favorite political leader, Moses, illustrates this point.
+His other favorite leader, Moses, illustrates this point.
 “Moses created a new state and a new religion, which makes him one of the most revolutionary leaders of all time…The execution of the sinners was necessary to confirm Moses’ authority.”
 Ledeen tells us, “The combination of fear of God and fear of punishment—duly carried out with good arms—provides the necessary discipline for good government.”

 Surreally, Ledeen tells us “Moses exercised dictatorial power, but that awesome power was used to create freedom.”
 Freedom?
 Ancient Israel was never a model for a free society, and the laws described in Leviticus more closely approximated the fantasies of the Taliban than anything a free people would accept.
-If there was any freedom in Israel, it was the collectivist freedom of a group free from domination by other groups while dominating and often slaughtering their neighbors.
+If there was any freedom in Israel, it was the collectivist freedom of a group free from domination by other groups while dominating and often slaughtering its neighbors.
 Like Mansfield, Ledeen represents the polar opposite in political values from the American tradition, though again, like Mansfield he attempts to claim our Founders agreed with him.
 They didn’t.

 Ledeen is an insightful historian of Italian fascism, but he is not a democrat in the American tradition.
 Whatever freedom means to him, as with Mansfield it is not the freedom of free men and women.
 Apparently it is freedom to do the right thing as determined by authority, or suffer deadly consequences as enforced by glory seeking virtuous rulers.
 That historically such virtuous rulers have been all but unknown; and the few possible claimants proved incapable of institutionalizing their virtue, seems unimportant to him.